What Is Behavioral Therapy And What Are Its Benefits?

 Systematic desensitization is similar to flooding but occurs more gradually.
 The behavioral therapist may begin by requesting that the person create a list of their fears.
 Afterward, the therapist typically teaches relaxation tactics for the person to utilize while contemplating those fears.

-Next, they will work their way up from the minor fear-inducing stimuli to the most fear-triggering.
+Next, they might work their way up from the minor fear-inducing stimuli to the most fear-triggering.
 The therapist will assist the person in embracing their fears in an undisturbed state.
 Exposure therapy (ERP) is a form of systematic desensitization.
 ERP is sometimes used to treat post-traumatic stress disorder and phobias.

 Aversion